The summer and autumn are frequently the months when time permits client-side marketers and IT staff to start looking for a new CMS.

 TOP TIP: Pick a partner and a platform in tandem.
 If they’ve got the experience of delivering the custom functionality you need from within the platform you should be in safe hands.

 Yes!
 They cause constant innovation and push CMS vendors to make sure that they invest in their platforms and marketing.
 The platforms are also constantly evolving via feedback from vetted delivery partners and the extended partner eco-system.

 They also highlight new trends.
 For CMS, one of the largest ones is the new development of Content as a Service which is bringing Gather Content, Contentful, Prismic, Perch, Kentico Cloud and others to the attention of clients and development agencies.
 The benefit of this approach is that content and presentation are completely separated, which allows for more design freedom and less effort in spinning up beautiful looking websites.
 There will inevitably be a quadrant or wave on this soon.
 In the meantime you can read about some of the differences between the cloud and installed versions of Kentico here:

 If you’re starting your research into which CMS you need our webinars on CMS and CRM integration and which eCommerce platform is best for your business could be a great place to start.

 Want to learn more?
-Check out our latest blog topics for more great digital marketing insights and trends.
+Check out our latest insights for more great digital marketing topics and industry trends.